Lingchi: History

 Lingchi existed under the earliest emperors, although similar but less cruel tortures were often prescribed instead.
-Under the reign of Qin Er Shi, the second emperor of the Qin dynasty, multiple tortures were used to punish officials.
+During the reign of Qin Er Shi, the second emperor of the Qin dynasty, various tortures were used to punish officials.
 The arbitrary, cruel, and short-lived Liu Ziye was apt to kill innocent officials by lingchi.
 Gao Yang killed only six people by this method, and An Lushan killed only one man.
 Lingchi was known in the Five Dynasties period (907–960 CE); but, in one of the earliest such acts, Shi Jingtang abolished it.
 Other rulers continued to use it.

 The method was prescribed in the Liao dynasty law codes, and was sometimes used.
 Emperor Tianzuo often executed people in this way during his rule.
 It became more widely used in the Song dynasty under Emperor Renzong and Emperor Shenzong.

 Another early proposal for abolishing lingchi was submitted by Lu You (1125–1210) in a memorandum to the imperial court of the Southern Song dynasty.
 Lu You there stated, "When the muscles of the flesh are already taken away, the breath of life is not yet cut off, liver and heart are still connected, seeing and hearing still exist.
 It affects the harmony of nature, it is injurious to a benevolent government, and does not befit a generation of wise men."
 Lu You's elaborate argument against lingchi was dutifully copied and transmitted by generations of scholars, among them influential jurists of all dynasties, until the late Qing dynasty reformist Shen Jiaben (1840–1913) included it in his 1905 memorandum that obtained the abolition.
 This anti-lingchi trend coincided with a more general attitude opposed to "cruel and unusual" punishments (such as the exposure of the head) that the Tang dynasty had not included in the canonic table of the Five Punishments, which defined the legal ways of punishing crime.
 Hence the abolitionist trend is deeply ingrained in the Chinese legal tradition, rather than being purely derived from Western influences.